 How it Works:

-- The City’s trained crew will plant your tree in autumn or spring.
+- The City’s trained crew will plant your tree in spring.

 - You’ll enjoy your new tree and care for it as it grows.
 To make it easier, we’ll give you a free watering bucket and instructions.